Law Enforcement (ITC)

 - Through written and physical skills exams, demonstrate knowledge in core competencies and defensive and control skills as mandated by P.O.S.T for entry-level Idaho peace officers.

-- Through scenario testing monitored by experienced police officers, demonstrate proficiency in investigative and human relations skills and core competencies as mandated by P.O.S.T for entry-level Idaho peace officers.
+- Through scenario testing, monitored by experienced police officers, demonstrate proficiency in investigative skills, human relations skills and core competencies as mandated by P.O.S.T for entry-level Idaho peace officers.

-- Use social science reasoning to inquire, critically consume relevant information, and develop insights on individual, social, community and world problems and questions.
+- Use social science reasoning to inquire, critically consume relevant information, and develop insights on individual, social, community, world problems and questions.